Flutter vs. React Native: Which One to Choose in 2022?

 Since Flutter has just made its appearance a year and a half ago, so seems to take a little time to get the clientele.

 It does not have much to showcase from the industry if compared with other stable frameworks.
 At present, there are several applications like Hamilton, Xianyu Alibaba, Reflectly to show in its bank.
-However, we do expect many more customer base to be added into the list with passing time.
+However, we do expect many more customer base to be added to the list with passing time.

 Runtime Execution for Flutter and React Native